Protoceratopsidae: Daily activity

-Based on the size of its sclerotic ring, Protoceratops had an unusually large eye among protoceratopsids.
-In birds, a medium-sized sclerotic ring indicates that the animal is a predator, a large sclerotic ring indicates that it is nocturnal, and the largest ring size indicates it is a nocturnal predator.
+Based on the size of its scleral ring, Protoceratops had an unusually large eye among protoceratopsids.
+In birds, a medium-sized scleral ring indicates that the animal is a predator, a large scleral ring indicates that it is nocturnal, and the largest ring size indicates it is a nocturnal predator.
 Eye size is an important adaptation in predators and nocturnal animals because a larger eye has increased sensitivity and resolution.
 Because of the energy necessary to maintain a larger eye and the weakness of the skull that corresponds with a larger orbit, Nick Longrich argues that this structure may have been an adaptation for a nocturnal lifestyle.
-Protoceratopss mouth structures and general abundance indicate it was not a predator, so if it were also diurnal, then it would have been expected to have a much smaller sclerotic ring size.
+Protoceratopss mouth structures and general abundance indicate it was not a predator, so if it were also diurnal, then it would have been expected to have a much smaller scleral ring size.
 If Protoceratops was nocturnal, it could avoid the hottest parts of the day and survive in an arid environment without highly developed cooling mechanisms.